ChanyuMoon/ChanyuMoon/README.md

 - 👋 Hi, I’m @ChanyuMoon.
-- 👀 I’m interested in Nueuro Science, ML, Deep Learning.
+- 👀 I’m interested in BCI(Brain Computer Interface).
 - 🌱 I’m currently learning ML and how to make a website.
 - 📫 You can reach me by moonchanyu@gmail.com